Whisper010/SolarSystem/README.md

 # SolarSystem
-Solar System Simulation is an interactive application that allows users to explore the solar systems.
-Users can observe planets from different angles, manipulate the timeline to view planetary positions at various times, and hop between planets for detailed observations.
+Solar System Simulation is an interactive application with advance rendering using Metal and Swift languages.
+It allows users to explore the solar systems.
+You can observe planets from different angles, manipulate the timeline to view planetary positions at various times, and hop between planets for detailed observations.

 ## Features
 - Realistic simulation of the solar system